citta-lab/react/README.md

 * Don't mutate state.

 [Rendering Data in Component](https://github.com/citta-lab/react/blob/master/react-playground/renderingDatainParentChild.md) document will take deep dive at state, props, how to leverage them and mutating and immutable concepts of state and props ( properties ) respectively.

+3.1 State Mantra's :
+* Never call `this.state` directly except in the constructor for initial state.
+Always use `this.setState();` once the state is initialized.
+* `setState();` are batched together and updated as single update by React.
+So we should not rely on their values for calculating the next state.
+Same goes with the `props`.
+* `setState();` merges the object with current state.
+So if the initial state has multiple attributes we can update any or all of the attributes of the state.
+* `state` is local and encapsulated to each component. parent and/or child components doesn't know each others state.
+Every component owns it's own `state`.

+If each component owns it's own date then how can we pass parent component state to it's child component ?
+Ah, through `props`.
+Remember `props` aka property is not unique to the component.
+So we can pass state like `<h1> sending my data {{this.state.name}} </h1>` or `<h1> sending my data name={{this.state.name}} </h1>`.

+> imagine a component tree as a waterfall of props, each component’s state is like an additional water source that joins it at an arbitrary point but also flows down.

 4. Render():
 ------------------